rezecib/Combined-Status/README.md

 **Show World Temp** | Whether to show the temperature of the world.
 Defaults to _Hide_.
 **Show Temp Badges** | Whether to show small images to indicate which temperature is which.
 Badges only get shown if this is set to _Show_ and both player and world temperatures are enabled.
 Defaults to _Show_.
 **Temperature Unit** | Whether to use the game's internal units (default), or approximations of Fahrenheit or Celsius.
 In _Game Units_, the player freezes at 0 and overheats at 70, with warning occurring 5 away.
 In _Celsius_, the player freezes at 0 and overheats at 35, with warning occurring 2.5 degrees away.
 In _Fahrenheit_, the player freezes at 32 and overheats at 95, with warning occurring 4.5 degrees away.
 **Show Waning** | Whether to show if the moon is waxing or waning by adding new icons.
 Defaults to _Show_.
 (The game normally only shows icons for one direction).
-In Don't Starve Together, this information is not available on clients, so it may be incorrect when you first join the game (until the moon phase changes).
+In Don't Starve Together, this is now a feature of the main game, so the option doesn't do anything.
 **Show Moon** | Whether to show the moon only at _Night_ (the game's default), during night and dusk (_Dusk_, the mod's default), or _Always_.
 **Predict Full Moon** | Whether to predict the day of the next full moon, shown when hovering over the moon icon.
 Defaults to _Yes_.
 **Flip Moon** | Whether to flip the moon phase icon to show it like it is in the Southern Hemisphere, instead of the default Northern Hemisphere.
 Defaults to _No_.